Galaxy S8 Night Shot: Capture Fantastic Photos at Night

 OIS (Optical image stabilization) technology is a mechanism used in a still camera or video camera that stabilizes the recorded image by varying the optical path to the sensor.
 Thanks to the OIS technology, it greatly improves the ability of the phone camera in terms of the night shot.

 However, to capture stunning pictures at night, it still varies from device to device.
 From where I stand, Samsung Galaxy S8 with its brilliant night mode camera has won my favor.
 Though iPhone 7 is quite desirable, Galaxy S8 still stands out after the comparison as below.
 Above all, let's take a look at the primary camera specs of both devices.

 Now, let's kick in the battle under four low-light situations.

 The left one is captured via Samsung S8 while the right is via iPhone 7.
 Apparently, Samsung s8 is excellent at dealing with the tint and saturation of the picture making it seem natural and pleasant.
 When photographing, S8 automatically choose 1/60 second shutter speed with lower ISO settings so that people can barely make out photo noises in the photo.
 As compared to S8, the object shot by iPhone 7 becomes blurred and indistinct when the picture is magnified.

-As the darkness comes closer and the sky further dims, the phone camera needs to meet higher demand so as to take a fantasy night shot.
+As the darkness comes closer and the sky further dims, the phone camera needs to meet higher demand so as to take a fantastic night shot.
 As you can see, the upper one from S8 shows a vivid and saturation-balanced picture with few noises.
 The lower one is better at shadows.
 However, it's still blurry after being enlarged.

 When the night is falling, the sky is getting dark blue.
 If capturing photos, photo noises tend to show up.
 In this case, Galaxy S8 still has good performance.
 Even after being magnified, the details of the picture are clear to see.
 You can still see bricks on the wall and ropes over the air. iPhone 7 outperforms S8 in that the sky is clearer and more natural.